 And yet the guy apparently is still in there.

-And I'm watching this and I'm thinking, how inept.
+And I'm watching this, and I'm thinking, how inept.

-There were rampant crime and drugs, hostages and so forth, and hell, he just blew up the block.
+There were rampant crime and drugs, hostages, and so forth.

-Blew up the whole block and took names and uh dealt with the mess later, but he solved a problem.
+Blew up the whole block and took names and dealt with the mess later, but he solved a problem.

-Janet Reno sent in the tanks and the flamethrowers at uh at Waco at the Branch Dividian Combat and you know, answered questions later, but took care of the problem.
+Janet Reno sent in the tanks and the flamethrowers at Waco at the Branch Davidian compound.

 If you want to get something done, blow up the block, blow up the house, you know, answer questions about it later.